acho93/ReadMe-Creator/ReadMe-Template.md

 [Questions](#question)

 ## Description
-Generate ReadMe files from user input.
+This application generates a README.md file based on user input.

 ## Installation
-Install npm install
+You will need npm install to run this program.

 ## Usage
-To create ReadMe files.
+This project is used to create README files.

 ## License
 This project is covered under Apache.